 - If denied, the Office will notify the applicant in writing of the denial, the basis for the denial and the applicant's right to appeal pursuant to the Maine Administrative Procedure Act.

-- If approved, the applicant will receive an Individual Identification Card by United States Postal Service.
+- If approved, the applicant will receive an Individual Identification Card by United States Postal Service first class mail.

 Individual Identification Card: $50

-Cash and personal checks are not accepted by the Office of Marijuana Policy.
+Cash and personal checks are not accepted by the Office of Cannabis Policy.
 Please submit a bank/cashier's check or money order made payable to “Treasurer, State of Maine.”
 All fees are non-refundable.

 Payment will be made directly to IdentoGO.